-A brief introduction to the origin and development of Latin American Literature followed by a selective study of the major 20th-century poets and novelists, which includes Borges, Machado de Assis, Vallejo, Neruda, Fuentes, and Garcia Marquez.
+A brief introduction to the origin and development of Latin American Literature followed by a selective study of the major 20th- and 21st-century writers.
 Offered when there is sufficient student interest.

 Spanish Literature in Translation: The Novel

 A study of the Spanish Picaresque Novel, the works of Cervantes, and representative works of the 19th and 20th centuries.
 Offered when there is sufficient student interest.